 Although originally set up for looked after children an increasing number of Local Authorities are now using the scheme for children and young people in receipt of Disability Living Allowance or/and children with additional needs.

-Did you know....that FREE entrance is standard practice in All UK National Museums>
+That FREE entrance is standard practice at ALL UK National Museums

 There may be a charge for special exhibits

 The National Trust

 The National Trust issue a companions free entry card called "Access for All Admit One Card" for the carers

 It is issued to the disabled person so that it can be used for different carers.

 To obtain an "Admit One Card" email the disabled person's name and address to email@example.com or telephone: 01793 817634